The Best 14 Flowering Trees for Ohio Yards

 Flowering tulip tree (Liriodendron Tulipifera, Tulip Tree, American Tulip Tree, Tuliptree) in one of the city's parks.

-Once planted, this tree will grow rapidly at first, then slow down as it ages.
+Once planted, the American tulip tree will grow rapidly at first, then slow down as it ages.

 Did you know that limelight trees hold onto flower heads well into spring as new growth emerges?
 Like other hydrangeas, it’s crucial to plant this tree in the fall or early spring so it has time to take root before the summer heat.
 They can bloom beginning in May all through fall and have interesting features well into early winter that are appealing as well.
 These are hardy trees, and their cuttings will be long-lasting!